awave1/lecture-notes/grst205/lec01-intro.md

 1. Lecture notes (what said in class + slides)
 2. Class discussion notes (questions and comments from students)
 3. Textbook readings (gives background and details)

+### Eyewitness account by Pliny the Younger, describing the eruption of Mount Vesuvius
+> ‘Ashes were already falling, but not very thickly yet.
+I looked round: a dense black cloud was coming up behind us, spreading over the earth like a flood.
+“We must leave the road while we can still see,” I said, “or we will be knocked down and trampled underfoot in the dark by the crowd behind us.”
+We had scarcely sat down to rest when darkness fell, not the dark of a moonless or cloudy night, but as if a lamp had been put out in a closed room.

+>   ‘You could hear the shrieks of women, the wailing of infants, and the shouting of men; some were calling their parents, others their children or their wives, trying to recognize them by their voices.
+People bewailed their own fate or that of their relatives, and there were some who even prayed for death, so afraid were they of dying.
+Many begged for the help of the gods, but even more people imagined there were no gods left, and that the universe was plunged into eternal darkness for evermore.’